Jwangjy/Jwangjy.github.io/_posts/2021-09-26-gradient-descent.md

 ---
-title: "Advanced Econometrics - Machine Learning - Gradient Descent and Newton Method for Optimization"
+title: "Data Analysis and Regression - Gradient Descent and Newton Method for Optimization"
 categories:
   - Projects
   - Matlab